MaterializeInc/materialize/doc/user/content/integrations/websocket-api.md

 ----|------
 `query` | A SQL string containing one statement to execute `params` | An optional array of text values to be used as the parameters to `query`. _null_ values are converted to _null_ values in Materialize.
 Note that all parameter values' elements must be text or _null_; the API will not accept JSON numbers.
+`max_rows` | An optional number that will limit the number of rows returned.

 ```json
 {